 No water or electrical connections are allowed.
 Generators are allowed, solar powered is preferred if it can be arranged.

-If—and only if—rain or drizzle (or brilliant sun) is forecast are exhibitors allowed to have their own tent or canopie.
-And no staking whatsoever is allowed into the asphalt at all.
+If—and only if—rain or drizzle (or brilliant sun) is forecast are exhibitors allowed to have their own tent or canopy.
+No staking whatsoever is allowed into the asphalt at all.

 EXHIBITORS MAY NOT HANG BANNERS ON ANY FENCING IN THE PARK.
 If an exhibitor wants a banner behind their table, they must bring a free-standing frame for it.